kermitt2/biblio-glutton/Readme.md

 To set-up a functional biblio-glutton server, resources need to be loaded following these steps:

-1) Loading of a Crossref full metadata dump
+1) Loading of a Crossref full metadata dump as embedded LMDB

-2) Loading the coverage gap between the Crossref dump and the current day (updates are then realized automatically daily as the service is up and running)
+2) Loading the coverage gap between the Crossref dump and the current day (updates are then realized automatically daily as the service is up and running) in the embedded LMDB

-3) Loading the DOI to PMID and PMC ID mapping
+3) Loading the DOI to PMID and PMC ID mapping as embedded LMDB

-4) (Optional) Loading the Open Access information from an Unpaywall datset snapshot
+4) (Optional) Loading the Open Access information from an Unpaywall datset snapshot as embedded LMDB

-5) (Very optional) Loading the ISTEX ID mapping
+5) (Very optional) Loading the ISTEX ID mapping as embedded LMDB

 6) Creating the ElasticSearch index